 - Bullying others and/or instigating violent physical fights

 - Harming animals

 - Forcing someone into sexual activity against that person’s will

 - Lack of guilt or remorse over their behaviors

 - Lack of empathy

 If any of these symptoms are actively displayed by your child or adolescent, it is time to seek out professional help.
 Distressingly, if left untreated, the ramifications can be severe.
 But there is hope for your child.
-Valley Behavioral can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.
+Our mental health rehab center can help lead your child onto a path that will guide him or her into a happy, healthy, and productive future.

 Why Seek Inpatient Treatment at Valley Behavioral Health System in Fort Smith, Arkansas

 If you have been watching your child decline into the destructive pattern of behaviors of conduct disorder, you are probably feeling worried about the future.
 You may worry about the severity of the consequences if the behaviors worsen.
 You may feel afraid of your child because you don’t know how he or she will react to any given situation.
 All of your feelings are completely justified.
 If untreated, the effects that conduct disorder can have on your child’s life can be detrimental.
 As your child ages, the behaviors will likely worsen – he or she might find him or herself participating in risky sexual behaviors, becoming addicted to illegal substances, or serving jail time.
 Unfortunately, when conduct disorder goes untreated, it can lead to the onset of antisocial personality disorder.
 This does not have to be your child’s future.
 Intervening now and getting him or her the rehab that is needed can result in a hopeful future.